lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 ![*main.bundle.js — base code needed to bootstrap any app through the global function spaImportReactPage*](https://miro.medium.com/max/1592/0*zv96Q8PlsVwUaHCx "*main.bundle.js — base code needed to bootstrap any app through the global function spaImportReactPage*")

+*main.bundle.js - base code needed to bootstrap any app through the global function spaImportReactPage*

 ![*Registering a new app and entry point for its JS bundle*](https://miro.medium.com/max/1600/0*qOxyf2jS6hK7meRU "*Registering a new app and entry point for its JS bundle*")

+*Registering a new app and entry point for its JS bundle*